onnela-lab/forest/README.md

 This repo contains the `accrep` package, which provides tools for processing raw Beiwe accelerometer data.

 # fir
-This repo contains the `fitrep` packages, which has some tools for reformatting raw Fitabase data.
+This repo contains the `fitrep` package.
+Use these tools to reformat Fitbit data delivered by the Fitabase platform.

 # ginkgo
-This repo contains the `gpsrep` package, which provides tools for some basic GPS data processing tasks, including time zone extraction.
+This repo contains the `gpsrep` package, which includes tools for some basic GPS data processing tasks such as time zone extraction.

 # pine
 This repo contains the `powrep` package, which provides tools for processing raw Beiwe power state files.